apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/finding_links.md

 # [](#finding-links) Finding links

-There are many kinds of links on the internet, and we'll cover them in the advanced courses of the Academy.
+There are many kinds of links on the internet, which we'll cover in the advanced Academy courses.
 For now, let's think of links as <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a" target="_blank">HTML anchor elements</a> with `<a>` tags.
 A typical link looks like this:

 ```HTML
 <a href="https://example.com">This is a link to example.com</a>
 ```

-On a web page, the link above will look like this: "<a href="https://example.com" target="_blank">This is a link to example.com</a>," and when you click it, your browser will navigate to the URL in the `<a>` tag's `href` attribute (`https://example.com`).
+On a webpage, the link above will look like this: "<a href="https://example.com" target="_blank">This is a link to example.com</a>".
+When you click it, your browser will navigate to the URL in the `<a>` tag's `href` attribute (`https://example.com`).

 > `href` means **H**ypertext **REF**erence.
 You don't need to remember this - just know that `href` typically means some sort of link.